SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/polynomial-enragement/writeup/writeup.md

 $n_1(1) = 2896 - 73*1 - 83*34$<br />
 $n_1(1) = 1$

-Repeat these step untill you recover the entire $n_1$ polynomial, and repeat for $n_2$.
+Repeat these step until you recover the entire $n_1$ polynomial, and repeat for $n_2$.
 This will produce the following:

 $n_1 = 6x^5 + x^4 - x^3 + x^2 + x + 9$ <br />
 $n_2 = -x^5 + 2x^4 + x^3 - x^2 - 19$